Redawt/f4-frost-guide/normallo.md

 #### 3. Frost Unrelated Mods I
 {: .hili}

-Put all mods that are unrelated to FROST and don't need a frost patch here
+Put all mods that are unrelated to FROST and don't need a frost patch here.
+Weather should not be placed here though, they need to be loaded later if possible.
 * GCM_DLC_Automatron.esl
 * GCM_DLC_Far_Harbor.esl
 * GCM.esp